Yere Goud

 Yere Karekal Thippana Gowda (born 27 November 1971) is an Indian cricketer who played for Karnataka and Railways.
 He is primarily a right-handed batsman.

 He debuted for Karnataka in 1994.
-A year later he later moved to Railways and won 2 Ranji, 3 Irani with them.
+A year later he moved to Railways and won 2 Ranji, 3 Irani with them.
 He also won the Duleep Trophy playing for Central Zone.
 In 2006–07 he returned to Karnataka to captain them.
 He was barred by BCCI for the 1st match for failing to inform about coming to his home team.
 He again returned to Railways to play until 2011 for them.
 He was one of the few Indian cricketers to play 100 Ranji matches.
 Javagal Srinath called him the Rahul Dravid of Railways.
 However, despite his success at domestic level, he was never selected for the Indian national team.